Sports

 To give you a comparison, in last season’s Estonian league it’s a question of small details.
 We lost key matches against teams that closed ranks and played very defensively.
 We lost points, lacked experience and lacked a bit of good fortune in those matches last season.

-However, this season, with more experience as a team and more unity…we were able to beat the key teams who were using defensive tactics and we were able to find a way to beat them tactically too and get the much needed points.
+However, this season, with more experience as a team and more unity…we were able to beat the key teams who were using defensive tactics.
+We were able to find a way to outwit them tactically and get the much needed points.

 I truly believe that we have been very consistent this season.
 Indeed, we ended up winning the league title with 15 points more than the runner’s up.
 We were demanding of ourselves and motivated playing against the top teams and we maintained a ‘winning mentality’ right to the very end of the season.
 Now, we are on a break.
 So, it’s a question of preparing for next season with the new challenges and opportunities that will come.